JannisHoch/copro/docs/Settings.rst

 ----------------

 The main model settings need to be specified in a configuration file (``cfg-file``).
-This file looks like this, taken from the example run and data.
+This file looks like this.

 .. code-block:: console

     [general]
-    input_dir=./example_data
+    input_dir=./path/to/input_data
-    output_dir=./OUT
+    output_dir=./path/to/store/output
     # 1: all data.
 2: leave-one-out model.
 3: single variable model.
 4: dubbelsteenmodel
     # Note that only 1 supports sensitivity_analysis
     model=1